 The most common response was (very confidently, I might add) that we would “add the first two numbers to get an answer and then add the last number on.”
 Not surprising.
 Also not right.

 I explained to the kids that the equal sign is like a balance, and then I held out my arms to the side with my flat palms facing up to illustrate.
 I told them that it simply means that whatever is on one side of the balance has to equal what’s on the other side.

 If I have 3 + 2 on this side, how much is the side worth?
 Five.
 Right!
 So if I have 3 + 2 on this side and 4 on the other side, do they balance?
 No. (I showed with my arms how the 5 side would be ‘heavier’) So what would we have to add to the 4 side to make the two sides balance?
 One!
 So, if I have 2 + 3 on this side and 4 + 1 on the other side, they balance?
 Yes.
 How do you know?
 Because 2 + 3 is 5 and 4 + 1 is 5.
 Oh!
 Good thinking.

-We did a few more examples like that with one digit numbers, and then I introduced the activity pictured below.
-It was actually one of my 5th grade tutors who realized she could place the green strip at the top of the paper and put the computation underneath (way to go, Skylar!).
+We did a few more examples like that with one-digit numbers, and then I introduced the activity pictured below.
+It was actually one of my 5th-grade tutors who realized she could place the orange strip at the top of the paper and put the computation underneath.
 Then you just move the strip down the paper as you do additional problems (see the second picture).
 The dominoes are used to make 2-digit numbers, and the empty space can move around.
 Notice that underneath we practiced some of the alternate strategies the kids are learning in their number talks.

-It was really cute watching the 5th graders teach their 3rd grade tutees this very difficult concept.
+It was really cute watching the 5th graders teach their 3rd-grade tutees this very difficult concept.
 Grab your copy of the mat here.
+Just copy it on colored cardstock and cut the strips apart to use.
 I’d love to hear your comments!